The Riddle of the Sands: Historical context

 It is noteworthy that the demonization and vilification of Kaiser Wilhelm, which would become a staple of British propaganda in later years, are conspicuously absent from The Riddle of the Sands.
 To the contrary, on several occasions the character Davies expresses admiration for the German Emperor: "He is a fine fellow, that emperor. [...]
 By Jove!
-We want a man like that Kaiser, who doesn't wait to be kicked, but works like a nigger for his country, and sees ahead".
+We want a man like that Kaiser, who doesn't wait to be kicked, but works like a nigger for his country, and sees ahead."

 Lower in the hierarchy, Carruthers several times states that he likes Commander von Brüning as a person – and this liking is not diminished by the discovery that von Brüning is deeply involved in the plan to invade England.
 In general, the book's protagonists feel no malice towards the Germans.
 Rather, they take a "sporting" attitude, frankly admiring the Germans' audacity and resourcefulness while being determined to outwit them and foil their plans.

-The invasion plan

-From the start it is obvious that something is going on behind the placid facade of the Frisian islands and towns.
-The protagonists gather hints, follow clues and form various hypotheses.
-There are many red herrings – for example, for much of the book, their suspicions centre on Memmert.
-However, though that island provides a convenient cover for the German plotters to meet and talk, what is actually going on there is a genuine salvage operation seeking a cargo of gold from a French ship sunk during the Napoleonic Wars.
-The actual German design, revealed only at the end – a full-fledged, meticulous plan for the invasion of England – is in fact unfolding among very mundane and prosaic small Frisian towns and harbours.

-As set out in detail in the book's Epilogue, the German plan constitutes a vast, audacious military deception.
-While the British would observe the major German ports and the array of German battleships and detect no signs of an impending invasion, the invasion force would gather unnoticed in the Frisian countryside.
-German troops – infantry with the lightest type of field guns – would board big sea-going lighters, towed by powerful but shallow-draught tugs, which would proceed to the sea through the Frisian canal network that had unobtrusively been widened and extended for years, in preparation for this day.
-Seven invasion flotillas would emerge – not from any major port, but out of seven contemptible tiny Frisian harbours which are open only at high tide and then only to small vessels; harbours of whose existence the British Admiralty is barely aware, and which were certainly never viewed as having any kind of military value or posing any threat.
-From there, the invaders quickly dash over a distance of 240 sea miles and land completely unexpected and unopposed at The Wash on the eastern shore of England.
-With the beachhead secured, more German ships would follow with munitions and heavy artillery.